what is a rotary union used for

 Cleaning:

 Operators should keep the exterior of the rotary union clean to prevent the accumulation of dirt, debris, and contaminants.
 They should use appropriate cleaning agents and methods to clean the union without damaging the components.
-In some cases, they may also need to clean the internal components periodically, especially if the fluid being transferred contains particulates.
+In some cases, they should also clean the internal components periodically, especially when the transferred fluid contains particulates.

 Replacement of Worn-Out Components:

-If operators find any components, such as seals or bearings, to be worn out or damaged, they should replace them immediately.
+If operators identify any worn-out or damaged components, such as seals or bearings, they should replace them immediately.
 Using worn-out components can lead to leakage, increased friction, and reduced performance of the rotary union.

 Troubleshooting